emacsmirror/hotdesk/README.md

 > [!NOTE]
 > Preventing label assignments doesn't stop you visiting buffers.

-Given the above labelling, visiting `projects.org` on your `personal` frame (eg. via `org-agena` or by `M-x switch-to-buffer`) will present that buffer.
-However as it won't be assigned a `personal` label, it won't appear in the frame's buffer list, nor be offered for selection when switching frame buffers.
+Given the above labelling, visiting `projects.org` on your frame labelled `personal` (eg. via `org-agena` or by `M-x switch-to-buffer`) presents that buffer.
+However as it won't be assigned a `personal` label, it won't appear in the frame's buffer list, nor be offered for selection when switching buffers.
 It will naturally move out of scope as you continue working in the frame, or you can hide it immediately with `C-c C-d -`.